 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell your provider if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Prevent a CLABSI:

-- Wash your hands before and after you touch your central line.
+- Wash your hands often.
+Always wash before and after you touch your central line.
 Use soap and water or an alcohol-based hand rub.
-Tell others to wash their hands before and after they visit to decrease the number of germs around you.
+Tell others to wash their hands before and after they visit.

-- Change and clean the caps and tubing as directed.
+- Change and clean the caps and tubing.
 You may need extra tubing to get your medicine.
 Ask your healthcare provider when and how to change the tubing and caps.
 Clean the caps before and after each use as directed.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.